priobike/priobike-mqtt/README.md

 # PrioBike MQTT

-This repo contains a Dockerfile to use an [EMQX](https://github.com/emqx/emqx) cluster and a Dockerfile to use an authenticator.
+This repo contains a Dockerfile to use an [EMQX](https://github.com/emqx/emqx) broker and a Dockerfile to use an authenticator.
+Together we can create an MQTT Cluster with authentication.

 # Quickstart

 The easiest way to run a minimal setup containing EMQX and the authenticator is to use the contained `docker-compose.yaml`:
 ```
-docker-compose up --build -d
+docker-compose up --build
 ```

 # API and CLI